 Realizing the futility of his hatred and fearing Agastya’s wrath, Ilvala attempted to make amends.
 He offered Agastya a grand gift if he could correctly guess the nature of it.
 Agastya, with his profound insight, accurately named the gift: twenty thousand kine (cows), as many gold coins, a golden chariot, and two horses as swift as thought.
 Humbled, Ilvala gifted these to the sage and, in a gesture of peace, reconciled with him.

 This encounter demonstrated Agastya’s unparalleled wisdom, his immense spiritual prowess, and the futility of harboring hatred.
 Ilvala’s story stands as a cautionary tale, reflecting how malice and deceit ultimately lead to ruin, while humility and repentance bring peace.
-This episode is recounted in the Mahabharata [Maha: 3.96, 3.99], further enhancing Agastya’s legendary status as a sage whose power and virtue were beyond the reach of even the fiercest of Asuras.
+This episode is recounted in the Mahabharata’s narratives, particularly in passages such as Maha: 3.96 and 3.99, further enhancing Agastya’s legendary status as a sage whose power and virtue were beyond the reach of even the fiercest of Asuras.